 Easy, quick, and delicious.
 Every ingredient in this colorful orange and red pepper salad just works perfectly.
 I’d recommend using the quail eggs if you can, they are bite sized and easier to eat than a quartered chicken egg.

-What is your favorite winter dish?
+What is your favorite winter salad recipe?